freewillywonka/Resume/README.md

 collaboration.
 I have experience packaging third party software and running automated testing in a continuous integration environment.
 In addition, I have experience writing scripts to support remote automated installs via SOAP web service calls.
 VMware is my friend.
-Java programming is my most recent area of study and practice.
+Although I have studied many programming languages, Java programming is my most recent area of study and practice.
 I desire a position where I can deepen my DevOps skills and further my understanding in the Java programming language.